biddls/True-Genetic-Algoithm-by-hand/README.md

  - box2d (To run a certain env)
  - gym (openAI gym Venvs)

+You'll also need Swish and to add it to ur path

 run 'run best agent.py' to see it in action